ampotos/dynStruct/README.md

 Which after compilation look like this
 ![Example disassembly](http://i.imgur.com/L2i4zJS.png)

-If you run `drrun -c  dynStruct - -- tests/example` we get
+If we run `drrun -c  dynStruct - -- tests/example` we get
 ```
 test
 tast